 Some additional diagnostic tests include:

 Computer axial Tomography (CT) – This is a digital scan of your brain which can be used to look for abnormalities.
-It’s most useful for determining whether seizures are the result of tumors or cysts.
+It’s most useful for determining whether seizures are the result of tumours or cysts.

 Positron Emission Tomography (PET) – Using a low dose of radioactive material inserted into a vein, doctors can check for abnormal brain activity that could determine the cause of seizures.